 At the beginning of the game, the player is dealt a hand (set) of cards.
 This is private information the player has about what is not in the case file.
-Before the beginning of the game, we use the hand function to note that the given cards are in the possession of that player.
+Before the beginning of the game, we use the hand method to (1) set the player whose perspective we are reasoning from and (2) note that the given cards are in the possession of that player.

-Here the programmer should add the simple clauses representing the known possession of these cards.
+Here the programmer should add to the SATSolver the simple clauses representing the known possession of these cards.